athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 Before we begin, let's review what the Clojure CLI tool is.
 If you installed clojure using the [official guide] you will be using the clojure CLI tool.
 This is the fancy name for the `clj` or `clojure` commands.

 This tool was officially released as part of Clojure 1.9.
 A few interesting notes about it.
 Firstly, `clj` and `clojure` are just bash scripts.
-Secondly, both `clj` and `clojure` actually do the same thing under the hood<a href="#clj-calls-clojure-note" aria-describedby="footnote-label" id="clj-calls-clojure--ref">.</a>  This second point was confusing for me, so I will explain it a little.
+Secondly, both `clj` and `clojure` actually do the same thing under the hood<a href="#clj-calls-clojure-note" aria-describedby="footnote-label" id="clj-calls-clojure-ref">.</a>  This second point was confusing for me, so I will explain it a little.

 Calling the `clj` command will call the `clojure` command.
 The difference is that when you call `clj` it wraps the `clojure` command with a tool called [rlwrap].
 Effectively, this adds [readline] support to the `clojure` command.
 Translation:  It makes it nicer to type in the Clojure REPL via the terminal.
-For this reason, you will be encouraged to use `clj` during development, but in production scripts you will see `clojure` used.
+For this reason, you will be encouraged to use `clj` during development, where as `clojure` is more commonly used on production scripts<a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

 <aside class="blog-content__note">For the rest of this post I am going to refer to the <code class="gatsby-code-text">clj/clojure</code> tool as just <code class="gatsby-code-text">clj</code></aside>

-Now that were friendly with the `clj` tool, let's dive into what it can do:
+Now that we're friendly with the `clj` tool, let's dive into what it can do:

 **Run** a clojure repl and programs respectively